 |Death: ||Feb.
 28, 1854|

-Francis Swift Davis Close (Frankie), wife of John Gabriel Close, the son of George and Elizabeth (Reid) Close, was born in 1772 in Crane Creek Township, Mason County, Illinois and died February 28, 1854 in Crane Creek Township, Mason County, Ilinois, and is buried Carter Lake Cemetery, Mason County, Illinois.
+Francis Swift Davis Close (Frankie), daughter of Joesph Davis and Margaret Hayes and wife of John Gabriel Close, the son of George and Elizabeth (Reid) Close, was born in 1772 in Crane Creek Township, Mason County, Illinois and died February 28, 1854 in Crane Creek Township, Mason County, Ilinois, and is buried Carter Lake Cemetery, Mason County, Illinois.
 John married Frances (Swift) Davis. (also known as Franky or Fanny), widow with two small children.
 One was a male and the other a female names Elizabeth (Betsey).
 Both were born around 1796, but not necessarily twins.
 John and his family are found in Hardin County, Kentucky in 1810, in Green County, Kentucky in 1820 and 1830.
 They had about nine children all born in Kentucky.
 Betsey is definitely identified as a child of Frances prior to her marriage to John.
 The story states that John moved to Menard County, Illinois in 1825 with his family and became extensively engaged in farming.
 Frances states in John's military records, that they lived in Menard County first in 1832 and continually until 1848 just prior to John's death.
 Frances lived with her son-in-law, Josiah Dobson, after John's death for a while and is listed in John Jrs household in 1850, Mason County Census.1832 the family moved to Menard County (Sangamon County) Illinois, where John bought property from James Estep on the 23rd of March 1832 (sixty acres more or less) for $150.
 On July 20, 1832 he purchased fifty eight acres from Elijah Estep.
 He became extensively engaged in farming.

 John and Frances lived there until some time in 1848 when they moved to Mason County, in or near Bath.
 John died there on October 28, 1848 and is said to be buried on the farm owned in 1879 by the widow Carter.
 The cemetery is known as Carter Cemetery.
 It is also said that Frances is buried there, but there are no stones.